-- (a) The Board will determine the annual subscription payable by each Member or each category of Member. - (b) The annual subscription period will commence on 1 July of each year, and the annual subscription will be due in advance within 30 days of this date. - (c) An applicant for membership whose application has been accepted must pay their first annual subscription (being in respect of the annual subscription current for the period during which they apply for membership) before they can be admitted as a Member. - (d) If a Member does not pay a subscription within 30 days after it becomes due the Board:
+- (a) The Board will determine the annual subscription payable by each Member or each category of Member. - (b) The annual subscription period for Associate Members will commence on 1 July of each year, and the annual subscription will be due in advance within 30 days of this date.
+The annual subscription for Full Members commences from the date of application and payment for quality endorsement. - (c) An applicant for membership whose application has been accepted must pay their first annual subscription (being in respect of the annual subscription current for the period during which they apply for membership) before they can be admitted as a Member.

-- (i) Will give the Member notice of that fact; and - (ii) If the subscription remains unpaid 21 days from the date of that notice, may declare that Member's membership forfeited.
+- (d) If a Member does not pay a subscription within 30 days after it becomes due the Board: - (i) Will give the Member notice of that fact; and - (ii) If the subscription remains unpaid 21 days from the date of that notice, may declare that Member's membership forfeited.